svenmuennich/github-commander/README.md

     You can also configure custom issue labels per repository, **either** by setting `issueLabels` and overriding the issue label list configured for the team **or** by configuring `additionalIssueLabels` to add labels in addition to the ones configured for the team.
 The format for each issue label is the same as for issue labels configurations on team level.

+    Issue templates can also be configured per repository by setting `issueTemplates` using the same format as for the global `issueTemplates` config.
+When configuring issue templates for a repository these override the global templates.

 You can find example configurations both as [yaml](config.yaml.dist) and as [json](config.json.dist) in this repository.

 ## License